Eating disorders program information

-At Children’s Hospitals and Clinics of Minnesota’s Center for the Treatment of Eating Disorders, we have the right tools to diagnose eating disorders in children.
+At Children’s Minnesota’s Center for the Treatment of Eating Disorders, we have the right tools to diagnose eating disorders in children.
 We deliver the leading evidence-based treatments to patients of all ages and with all types of eating disorders.
 Treatments for eating disorders are changing.
 It used to be standard practice to exclude families from treatment, as families were often considered part of the problem.
 Research has proven this notion false.
 In fact, research shows early diagnosis and intervention, combined with family-involved treatment, greatly improves the chance for long-term recovery.

 After a comprehensive assessment, our team develops an individualized approach for each patient.
 We offer customized inpatient and outpatient treatment for children, adolescents and adults.
 We use the latest evidence-based treatments, including:

 - Family-Based Treatment (FBT)